 If more than one person worked on the same file, you can just give both names in the comment.

 Comments spread along the file are usually shorter, one line or a few lines long.
-Most often their purpose is to explain parts of the code that are not completely straightforward, such as JavaScript or form elements.
-For web pages that contain no complex elements (just text and images), the top-of-file comment is sufficient.
+Most often their purpose is to explain parts of the code that are not completely straightforward, for example code in Javascript or CSS rules that create certain effects in the page.

 Artists sign their work, and most of you will want to as well.
-Therefore, you may want to put, in a small font, your names and maybe the date, at the bottom of the page.
+Therefore, you may want to put, in a small font, your names and maybe the year, at the bottom of the page.
 These are called "dog tags," by analogy with the name and address information hung around the necks of dogs, cats, and soldiers.
-The pages in the CS110 site, including this one, all have dog tags.
-It is not required by us, but IS does require it for pages on the CWIS.
-In any event, you might consider it.

-Midway through your project coding, we'd like a brief status report.
+Midway through your project coding, we'd like a brief status report (see Schedule for date).
 If you think we're trying to check up on you, you're right; we are, but in a good way.
 If everything is going fine and you're on schedule, you need only say so.
 If problems have arisen and you've fallen behind schedule, let us know, and tell us how you're planning to remedy the problem.

 This is also a good time to get together with your partner (if you haven't already), to check on how each other is doing.
 Some groups work very autonomously, which can be good, but it can work out badly if one team member has fallen behind and her partner doesn't know it.